 If a court deems any provision of this Rental Agreement, including the binding arbitration and class action waiver provisions, illegal or otherwise unenforceable for any reason, Member agrees that provision shall be severed from the Rental Agreement and shall be inoperative, and the remainder of the Rental Agreement shall remain operative and shall be binding on the parties

-I certify that I am the Member, I am 18 years of age or older, and I have read and agreed to the terms and conditions set forth in this Rental Agreement.
+I consent to electronic signatures & disclosures and by checking I agree I certify that I am the Member or User, I am 18 years of age or older, and I have read and agreed to the terms and conditions set forth in this Rental Agreement.

-I certify that I am the Parent or Legal Guardian of the Member, who is 16 years of age or older, and I have read and agreed to the terms and conditions set forth in this Rental Agreement on behalf of myself and the Member, and I authorize the use of the Services by such minor Member.
+I certify that I am the Parent or Legal Guardian of the Member or User, who is 16 years of age or older, and I have read and agreed to the terms and conditions set forth in this Rental Agreement on behalf of myself and the minor child Member or User, and I authorize the use of the Services by such minor Member or User.

 Section 1 Contractual Relationship.